ruzeynalov/Test-Breeze/ReadMe.md

 * Open a terminal or command prompt
 * Go to project's root
-* Execute `mvn clean install -Pdev -D browser=Chrome -D cucumber.options="--tags @api"` for API tests
+* Execute `mvn clean install -D cucumber.options="--tags @api"` in order to run API tests
-* Execute `mvn clean install -Pdev -D browser=Chrome -D cucumber.options="--tags @ui"` for UI tests
+* Execute `mvn clean install -D cucumber.options="--tags @ui"` in order to run UI tests
-* Execute `mvn clean install -Pdev -D browser=Chrome` for all suites tests
+* Execute `mvn clean install` for all test suites
+* Supported browsers are: Chrome(default), ChromeHeadless, Selenoid (dockerized Chrome).To specify browser pass parameter e.g. `-D browser Chrome`
 * In order to run tests in parallel mode set dataproviderthreadcount to value > 1 for maven-failsafe-plugin properties in pom.xml

 <a name="reports"></a>